Pretoria is the administrative capital of South Africa.

 - Weather - Pretoria's climate is classified as warm and temperate.
 When compared with winter, the summers have much more rainfall.
 Most of the city experiences warm, sunny days and cool nights.

-- Airports - Wonderboom Airport is the busiest airport servign the city of Pretoria.
+- Airports - Wonderboom Airport is the busiest airport serving the city of Pretoria.
 It is located north of Pretoria, South Africa.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Pretoria,, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Pretoria, since it covers not only the costs of medical problems but also theft and loss of valuables.